stephentino/estimate_akm/README.md

 ### Restricted access

-#### estimate_akm/original/code/
+#### estimate_akm/original/code/1A_clean_merge.R
 - Cleans and merges the different datasets to create the matched employer-employee dataset used to estimate the AKM model.
+The CEEDD is a linkable database with different files for individual, firm, and job level information.
+These different files need to be linked, and the data must also be cleaned, before estimating the AKM model.
+Due to limitations in computational power and memory, certain filters must be applied to the data to reduce the dataset size before merging the different files together.
 I apply the following filters to the CEEDD to produce the final dataset used in the estimation:
     - Restrict the sample of jobs to "primary jobs" only, which are those that pay each individual the most in each year
     - Restrict the sample of jobs that are "full-time equivalent", i.e. ,those that pay at least $18,377 (in 2012 dollars)
     - Restrict the sample to individuals who are not missing marital status, birth year, or gender